Star Trek: Star Fleet Academy should lean into that premise.

 The staff are just as bad.

 Holly Hunter, on the right, is the chancellor of a military academy, and refers to cadets as ‘kids’.
 She acts like an elementary school principal.
 Why is she wearing glasses a thousand years in the future?
+Hunter slurs and mumbles her dialogue so much, I checked to see if the actress had suffered a stroke.

 I don’t know who the fat, butch, lesbian on the left is, so she may not be critical bridge crew.

-Disparu, a Youtube channel, has posted review of that episode.
+Disparu, a Youtube media reviewer, has posted a review of that episode.
 After a day, it has been watched by 93,000 people, and didn’t cost $10,000,000 to produce.

 Leave a Reply